Nike1421/Python-Session-Codes/README.md

 Topics Covered in the Session:
 1. UI Elements in Python Tkinter
 2. Creating crisp User Interfaces
-3. Database Connectivity
+3. Database Connectivity using SQLite and MySQL

 Software Used:
 1. Visual Studio Code
 2. SQLite Database
-3. Microsoft SQL Server
+3. MySQL Database